pjnalls/pjnalls/README.md

 </h2>

-### I'm a software engineer with 7+ years of experience.
+### I'm a React Native engineer with 7+ years of experience.
 I currently work as a Preply-certified professional tutor.

 <h2>